 Build arrays of multiple shapes and then ask how many sides are in the array?
 How many corners (or vertices).
 Or build an array out of 3-D objects and ask how many faces are in the array.

-Have students engage in conversation to solidify understanding and practice vocabulary with
+Have students engage in conversation to solidify understanding and practice vocabulary with WODB sets like this one:

 Look at your grade level standards for geometry.
 Are there opportunities to teach geometric concepts through operations and algebraic reasoning?
 Data?
 Fractions?